Coronavirus: What You Need to Know

 As of September 1, 2020, the Japanese government is allowing foreigners with residence status to return to or temporarily leave Japan.

 For more information on the border enforcement measures to prevent the spread of coronavirus (COVID-19) is on the Japanese Ministry of Foreign Affairs website.

 WHAT ARE THE CONSEQUENCES OF CORONAVIRUS FOR YOUR TRIP TO JAPAN?

-At the moment, it is no longer possible for many countries to travel to Japan.
-If you planned to travel to Japan in the coming weeks, we strongly advise you to contact the organizations with which you have made your reservations in order to determine together how to postpone your trip for the end of 2020 or the year 2021.
+If you had planned to travel to Japan in the coming weeks / months, we strongly advise you to contact the organizations with which you have made your reservations in order to determine together how to postpone your trip.

 Were you going to Japan with Japan Experience?
 Here's how to cancel your order for Japan Rail Pass or other products and get a credit or refund: How to cancel your trip to Japan?